goeiebook/creativelab/README.md

 ---

 Experimentation would be a lot easier if the copy-paste-copy-paste routine could be avoided.
 The dev console's command prompt can help in this regard.
-A series of commands like this, for example, will erase all the shapes, for example:
+A series of commands like this, for example, will erase all the shapes:

 ```
 var boardStateString = window.localstorage.getItem('boardStates');
 var boardState = JSON.parse(boardStateString);